-The Old Testament names over 120 women and, without naming them, refers specifically to more than another 32,600.
+The Old Testament names over 120 women and, without naming them, refers specifically to more than another 33,650.
 Besides bearing children, through their courage, risk, prayer, and initiative, God used women in significant ways as his story progressed toward Christ.

 We find role models and principles to apply from Abraham, Joseph, Moses, David, Elijah, Daniel, and others.
 God also gave us role models in women with principles to apply from Sarah, Hagar, Deborah, Naomi, Hannah, Abigail, and Esther, to name a few.
 Regarding Matthew’s genealogy of Christ, many have said the inclusion of women is unusual, which testifies either to our overlooking Old Testament women or not reading the genealogies carefully.

-Criswell College will offer OTS 315/615, Topics in Old Testament: Women in the Old Testament, beginning January 22, on Thursday afternoons, 4:45–7:15 p.m.
-Spring 2026.
-Dr. David Brooks, Senior Professor of Hebrew & Old Testament, has recruited a team of highly capable, female biblicists who will deliver some often-overlooked principles from the silenced voices of several Old Testament women of faith.
+Join us as we explore the amazing stories of these Old Testament women and learn what God said through them.
+Criswell College will offer OTS 315/615, Topics in Old Testament: Women in the Old Testament, beginning January 22, 2026, on Thursday afternoons, 4:45–7:15 p.m.
+Dr. David Brooks, Senior Professor of Hebrew & Old Testament, and his team of 10 highly capable, female scholars will deliver some often-overlooked principles from the silenced voices of several dozen Old Testament women of faith.

 Topics in Old Testament: Women in the Old Testament Brochure